The Natural History of Alderney

 The only Bat species commonly present in the island is the

 Rats and Mice

-whilst the Brown Rat, Field Mouse and House Mouse, are all present in some considerable
+still survives, whilst the Brown Rat, Field Mouse and House Mouse, are all present in some considerable

-numbers, whilst there is some dissent amongst naturalists about the presence (or absence) of the Bank Vole.
+numbers, whilst there is some dissent amongst naturalists about the presence (or absence) of the Bank

-free-floating.
-The reader is referred to the specialist guide books on this subject to identify
+or occasionally free-floating.
+The reader is referred to the specialist guide books on this subject to

-Lion's Mane, Octopus jellyfish and Compass jellyfish are sometimes found washed up.
+Portuguese Man-of-War, Lion's Mane, Octopus jellyfish and Compass jellyfish are sometimes found washed

 Amphibians and Reptiles

 Alderney was separated from the continent, before the majority of animals in

 these groups had reached the area.
 The only indigenous reptile found here is the Slow-worm, (a legless lizard